 What Are The Important Factors In Marketing?

-Marketing gurus and pundits abound, and even sales people add to the mix with their 2 cents.
-In amongst the abundance of opinions there are some factors more important than others.
+Marketing gurus and pundits abound, and even salespeople add to the mix with their 2 cents.
+Amidst the abundance of opinions, some factors are more important than others.

 Here is a summary of a talk we gave recently to dentists at a convention in Las Vegas.
-I hope this will give you some basic guidelines on how to approach your marketing.
+I hope this provides you with some basic guidelines for approaching your marketing.

 Marketing For High Production Cases